-Graham & Brown uses water-based inks and paints to produce a final VOC-free product.
+Graham & Brown uses water-based inks to produce a final VOC-free product.

-They have a few different types of wallpaper: flocked, paste the wall, as well as vinyl.
+They have a few different types of wallpaper: flocked, paper-based, as well as vinyl.

 The “eco collection” mentioned on many other websites no longer exists, however many of their papers are still eco.

-Some of their wallpapers are solid PVC and some are coated in PVC – they recommend these for kitchens and bathrooms.
-It’s not possible to tell on their website which ones are vinyl-coated other than the ones labeled kitchen and bathroom surely are.
+Some of their wallpapers are PVC – they recommend these for kitchens and bathrooms.
+It’s not possible to tell on their website which ones are vinyl other than the ones labeled kitchen and bathroom surely are.

 Out of the sample I got: Rene Shimmer, Skulls Black, Brian Eno Flower Mask, Grasscloth and Orbit White Grey, only the last one is vinyl, the company said in an email.

 The company has not yet responded to an email asking about flame retardants.